H$_2$ and CO$_2$ Network Strategies for the European Energy System: Introduction

-In the literature, the two network approaches and underlying technologies have been discussed in several publications, all of which, however, dealt with the isolated aspects~\cite{bakkenLinearModelsOptimization2008,morbeeOptimisedDeploymentEuropean2012,stewartFeasibilityEuropeanwideIntegrated2014,oeiModelingCarbonCapture2014,elahiMultiperiodLeastCost2014,burandtDecarbonizingChinaEnergy2019,middletonSimCCSOpensourceTool2020,bjerketvedtOptimalDesignCost2020,weiProposedGlobalLayout2021,damoreOptimalDesignEuropean2021,becattiniCarbonDioxideCapture2022,neumannBenefitsHydrogenNetwork2022}.
-Such techno-economic models, in contrast for example to Integrated Assessment Models, can account for the spatial distribution of carbon sources and sinks, which are crucial to provide a holistic view of the energy system and its technological interactions.
-Neumann et al.~\cite{neumannBenefitsHydrogenNetwork2022} demonstrated the interchangeability of hydrogen and electricity grid expansion in a climate-neutral European energy system at the expense of higher investments.
-The underlying, highly-resolved model encompasses the most relevant sectors, however it neglects the option to transport carbon across regions.
+In the literature, the two network approaches and underlying technologies have been discussed in several publications~\cite{bakkenLinearModelsOptimization2008,morbeeOptimisedDeploymentEuropean2012,stewartFeasibilityEuropeanwideIntegrated2014,oeiModelingCarbonCapture2014,elahiMultiperiodLeastCost2014,burandtDecarbonizingChinaEnergy2019,middletonSimCCSOpensourceTool2020,bjerketvedtOptimalDesignCost2020,weiProposedGlobalLayout2021,damoreOptimalDesignEuropean2021,becattiniCarbonDioxideCapture2022,neumannBenefitsHydrogenNetwork2022}.
+Such techno-economic models, in contrast for example to integrated Assessment Models, can account for the spatial distribution of carbon sources and sinks, which are crucial to provide a holistic view of the energy system and its technological interactions.
+However, all the techno-economic studies have only dealt with isolated aspects of hydrogen and carbon networks.
+Neumann et al.~\cite{neumannBenefitsHydrogenNetwork2022} demonstrated the extent to which hydrogen and electricity grid expansion is interchangeable in a climate-neutral European energy system at the expense of higher investments.
+The underlying, highly-resolved model encompasses the most relevant sectors, however it neglects the infrastructure required to transport carbon across regions.
 Morbee et al.~\cite{morbeeOptimisedDeploymentEuropean2012} optimizes the topology and capacity of a \carbon{} network in Europe, but only considers the power sector without co-optimizing renewable deployment.
 This limited sectoral scope cannot capture important dynamics of carbon management, since it neglects sectors like industry that will need to handle most \carbon{} in the future.
-A comprehensive example is found in~\cite{becattiniCarbonDioxideCapture2022}, which presents a mixed-integer model to optimize the time-evolution of a \carbon{} transport system in Switzerland, connected to a remote sequestration site in Norway.
+The European Commission's Joint Research Center analyzed the possible topology of a \carbon{} network in 2024~\cite{jrc2024}, but did not include the interaction of \carbon{} sources and sinks with the rest of the energy system.
+Becattini et al.~\cite{becattiniCarbonDioxideCapture2022} present a mixed-integer model to optimize the time-evolution of a \carbon{} transport system in Switzerland, connected to a remote sequestration site in Norway.
 However, this limited spatial scope fails to consider other sequestration sites and the co-benefits from connecting the \carbon{} network to neighboring countries.
 Other high-resolution energy system models do not feature detailed CU technologies and \carbon{} transport.
-Euro-Calliope, for example, does not feature carbon nor hydrogen transport, and thus forces generic synthetic fuel production to rely on captive electrolysis and DAC in the same region~\cite{pickeringDiversityOptionsEliminate2022}.
+In Pickering et al.~\cite{pickeringDiversityOptionsEliminate2022}, the Euro-Calliope model, for example, features neither carbon nor hydrogen transport, and thus forces generic synthetic fuel production to rely on locale electrolysis and DAC in the same region.